MattB70/not-avg-lifecoach-individual/README.md

 ## INDIVIDUAL
+For setup, refer to [Getting Started](#getting-started).
 ### Introduction Note:
-- Like assignment 3 the features implemented are accessible by navigating to the conversation analysis page where each can be used after having a conversation with the bot.
+Like assignment 3 the features implemented are accessible by navigating to the conversation analysis page where each can be used after having a conversation with the bot.